-When a geospatial data cube provides access to maps of the data it holds, the data cube shall use the using the interfaces defined in the OGC Web Map Service [WMS 2006] or the OGC Web Map Tile Service [WMTS 2010].
+When a geospatial coverage data cube provides access to maps of the data it holds, the data cube shall use the using the interfaces defined in the OGC Web Map Service [WMS 2006] or the OGC Web Map Tile Service [WMTS 2010].

 Data cubes may choose to define a WMS profile for their community, e.g., WMS EO Profile, WMS profile for Time-Dependent or Elevation-Dependent Data.

 Further developments

-This section identifies topics that may affect the future development of geospatial resources.
+This section identifies topics that may affect the future development of Geospatial Coverage Data Cube services. .

 Federation of Data Cubes

-Geospatial Data Cubes can be an important step toward establishing a common analytical framework to link very large, multi-resolution and multi-domain datasets together for analysis.
-The Geospatial Data Cube defined in this paper provides the basis for a network of data cubes operating on large geoscientific and geospatial datasets to address global as well as national challenges [Lewis, 2017]
+Geospatial Coveage Data Cubes can be an important step toward establishing a common analytical framework to link very large, multi-resolution and multi-domain datasets together for analysis.
+The Geospatial Coverage Data Cube defined in this paper provides the basis for a network of data cubes operating on large geoscientific and geospatial datasets to address global as well as national challenges [Lewis, 2017]